-1) Recognize community-based after-school programs as allies in supporting students who face complex barriers of the communities where they operate - they understand youth, family and community assets, needs and goals.
+1) Recognize community-based after-school programs as allies in supporting students who face complex barriers

+Community-based organizations possess a strong understanding of the communities where they operate - they understand youth, family and community assets, needs and goals.
 Partnerships with programs that support youth who face complex barriers can provide insights into the lived experience of young people, including barriers and challenges they faced during the pandemic, as well as those they are likely to face as they transition back into classrooms.